stated-tech/Grants-Program/applications/root.md

 - The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.

-The data you put on the console won’t be stored in the blockchain to avoid a fees surcharge, that’s why we will only store of pallet the cid of the data stored in IPFS.
+Data won’t be stored in the blockchain to avoid a fees surcharge, that’s why we will only store of pallet the cid of the data stored in IPFS.

 We have made a off-chain exemple by linking a google with discord through a bot.
 Do not hesitate to see what we have done by joining our discord : https://discord.gg/YzpUVuJz

 With our front-end, it will be the same.
-We could also display it everywhere: discord, telegram, element etc. and use these platforms as storage solutions.
+We could also display it everywhere: discord, telegram, element etc. and even use these platforms as storage solutions like [the Virto team](https://kusama.subsquare.io/treasury/proposal/265) is doing.

 The code of the preferundum pallet is available in our github ; we are developing it, it is not fully working but the logic is in.